vboyev-MSFT/defender-docs/exposure-management/Tenable-data-connector.md

 Instructions for generating API keys for Tenable Vulnerability Management can be found [here](https://docs.tenable.com/vulnerability-management/Content/Settings/my-account/GenerateAPIKey.htm).

 1. To generate API keys for your own account, access the My Account page.
-2. Click the API Keys tab to view the API Keys section.
+2. Select the API Keys tab to view the API Keys section.
-3. Select Generate, and note that the **Generate API Keys** window appears with a warning that Any existing API keys are replaced when you click the Generate button
+3. Select Generate, and note that the **Generate API Keys** window appears with a warning that Any existing API keys are replaced when you select the Generate button
 4. Select **Generate.** Tenable Vulnerability Management generates new access and secret keys, and displays the new keys in the **Custom API Keys** section of the page.
 5. Copy the new access and secret keys to a safe location.